webplatform/docs-wpd/FAQ/index.md

 ===How can I become a steward?===

-We have had considerable interest from potential new stewards: this is a pretty unique, high-profile opportunity for any web company to show its leadership.
-For more information, please e-mail Doug Schepers ('''schepers at w3 dot org''').
+To become a steward, an organization must complete an [[https://www.w3.org/Consortium/Legal/2012/08-WebPlatformDocsStewardshipAgreement-1.pdf agreement]] (PDF) with the W3C.
+See also the [[http://docs.webplatform.org/wiki/WPD:Stewardship_Committee_Charter Stewardship Charter]], which governs steward roles and responsibilities.
+For more information, contact Doug Schepers at team-devrel@w3.org.

 ===What technology is the site implemented on?===